AugurProject/augur/README.md

 ### For development

 use `grunt watchify` to have grunt watch for changes.  `grunt browserify:debug` for helpful (yet slow) module mappings in console.

 *NOTE:*  a seperate dev branch is used when building in this manner and data will be seperate from the default build above.

-## Features
+## Contributing

-- [ ] market commenting
-- [ ] featured markets
-- [ ] filters to organize markets by volume, category, number of traders, trading fee, initial liquidity
-- [ ] api voting
-- [ ] search engine for contract data / markets
-- [ ] social media integrations
+We think Augur and Ethereum are pretty fascinating, and they're going to change the world.
+You should be a part of this.

+We use [ZenHub](https://zenhub.io) to organize our GitHub issues.
+Find an issue in the To Do column that looks good, comment on it to let us know you want to tackle it, and we'll help you get it done.

+Most discussions happen in our Slack, which has an IRC gateway in #augur on Freenode.
+You can ask for a Slack invite there, or stick with IRC if you prefer.